SeanAbstract/gatsby-starter-netlify-cms/src/pages/faq/index.md

         question: What is margin financing?
       - answer: >-
           If you want to make margin financing transactions, you need to open a margin account.
-All the accounts with Snowball Securities are Reg T margin accounts, that is, with facilities of margin financing and securities financing accounts.
+All the accounts with Snowball X are Reg T margin accounts, that is, with facilities of margin financing and securities financing accounts.
         question: How to enter margin financing transactions?
       - answer: >-
           Not all the US stocks are available for margin financing purchase.
-In Snowball Securities, a “Financing for Buying” indicator is installed for those stocks which are available for margin financing purchase.
+In Snowball X, a “Financing for Buying” indicator is installed for those stocks which are available for margin financing purchase.
 It is shown in the stock page on the data bar.
 If there is no such indicator for one stock, that stock is not available for margin financing purchase.
         question: How to check if one stock is available for margin financing purchase?
       - answer: >-
-          You can click on "Marginable stocks" on the “US Stocks “page of Snowball Securities App to enter the list page of U.S. stocks can be margin financing purchased.
+          You can click on "Marginable stocks" on the “US Stocks “page of Snowball X App to enter the list page of U.S. stocks can be margin financing purchased.
 You may query the initial margin rate, maintenance margin rate, overnight margin rate and other requirements on each stock in the list.
         question: >-